PrefectHQ/prefect/docs/tutorial/flows.md

 </div>

 !!! tip "`log_prints=True`"
-    We could have achieved the exact same outcome by using Prefect's convenient `log_prints` keyword argument in the `flow` decorator:
+    You could have achieved the same outcome by using Prefect's `log_prints` keyword argument in the `flow` decorator:

     ```python